A named, reusable block of SQL and procedural logic stored in the database.

 Version Support

-MySQL: Since 5.0 PostgreSQL: Since 11 SQL Server: Since all Oracle: Since all SQLite: Not supported
+MySQL: Native since 5.0 PostgreSQL: Native since 11 SQL Server: Native in all listed versions Oracle: Native in all listed versions SQLite: Not supported

 Per-Database Syntax & Notes